Council's Strategic Priorities

 - Jan 15, 2018: Maber Flats discharges stormwater into Graham Creek.
 After working with property owners next to Graham Creek in 2017, the District removed a number of blockages (rocks, stumps and sediment) to allow increased flows in the creek.
 This has resulted in much improved drainage of the Maber Flats area, which has a history of flooding during the winter months.
 It appears the improvements to Graham Creek has helped to resolve the Maber Flats flooding issue.
 The District will monitor the flows in and out of Maber Flats over the foreseeable future and may make further improvements to ensure stormwater is effectively managed in this watershed.

-We are widening and upgrading the gravel path on Stelly’s Cross Road between Gowdy and Tomlinson to provide a safe off-street route for high school youth and members of the public.
-The multi-use path will be completed prior to the 150th celebration of the Saanich Fair, and will support access to and from the fairground.
+In September 2018, we widened and upgraded the gravel path on Stelly’s Cross Road between Gowdy and Tomlinson to provide a safe off-street route for high school youth and members of the public.